 Before the roast

-Aleš has now established himself as one of the best micro roasters in Slovenia.
+Aleš has now established himself as one of the best micro-roasters in Slovenia.
 And just like with everything else he does, his roasting is very analytical.
-“Actually a friend of mine persuaded me to get into roasting coffee.
-I started with this little baby (pointing at the smaller roaster he now uses for sample roasting) and quickly I knew I needed a bigger machine, because the demand grew quickly.”
-His beans are used in his own specialty coffee shop in Ljubljana and he also supplies a number of other coffee establishments.
+“A friend of mine persuaded me to get into roasting coffee.
+I started with this baby (pointing at the smaller roaster he now uses for sample roasting) and quickly I knew I needed a bigger machine because the demand grew quickly.”
+His beans are used in his specialty coffee shop in Ljubljana and he also supplies several other coffee establishments.
 And they (finally) set up an online store for his roasts, so STOW Specialty Coffee is now available to everyone that enjoys great coffee.

 But our visit is not an experiment.
 Today we’re roasting the Guatemala that he needs for the coffee shop.
 It’s a pleasure seeing the man caress the beans, feel them, smell them, before loading the batch in the heated roaster.

 Then the magic starts … the beginning is not quite as romantic as we’d have imagined, with Aleš sitting at the computer, working on the roasting software.
-But then, as he opens the hatch and the beans flow into the drum … the murmur intenses and we see the beans rolling through the screen.
-As minutes pass, we can see them turning from greyish-green to subtle brown, while Aleš checks the beans regularly, smells them, inspects the roast.
-What follows is a true higlight for any coffee lover … releasing the freshly roasted beans in the cooling tray.
+But then, as he opens the hatch and the beans flow into the drum … the murmur becomes intense and we see the beans rolling through the screen.
+Minutes are passing and, we can see them turning from greyish-green to subtle brown, while Aleš checks the beans regularly, smells them, inspects the roast.
+What follows is a true highlight for any coffee lover … releasing the freshly roasted beans in the cooling tray.
 The room fills with an intoxicating aroma … Aaaaaaah yes!
 Let’s do this again!!! (and we did … two more times that evening)

 A NOTE TO ALL READERS:

 If you have the chance, do visit your local micro-roaster.
 It’s an experience to remember and you’ll appreciate specialty coffee even more!